 - How to Read eBooks

-- Benefits of eBooks
+- Creating eBooks

 There are many people out there who prefer downloading eBooks to reading a print book.
 The article is for people who are not aware of what an eBook is or are disinterested in creating one.

+eBook is the short version for electronic book.
 An eBook is considered to be the print book’s electronic counterpart that is reflowable and non-editable. eBooks are converted into a digital format to get identified on digital devices such as mobile, computers, tabs, etc. Why wait to receive a book via post when you can download it instantly on the internet for free or marginal cost within seconds.

 Once you have downloaded the eBook, you can have immediate access to it.
 You can start reading, taking notes, bookmarking pages, highlighting pages, and much more, just like traditional paper books.